kipsangmarion/kipsangmarion/README.md

 -->
 # Hi there! 👋 I'm Marion Kipsang

-I'm a final-year Mathematics and Computer Science student at Jomo Kenyatta University of Agriculture and Technology, passionate about the intersection of mathematics, computer science, and open-source technology.
+I'm a Mathematician and Computer Scientist passionate about the intersection of mathematics, computer science, and open-source technology.
 As a versatile software developer, data scientist, and aspiring AI enthusiast, I thrive on the challenges of crafting innovative solutions that make a positive impact.

 ## 🚀 What I Do